lRomul/sensorium/README.md

 ### Readouts

-The readout is a single grouped 1D convolution, followed by Softplus activation.
+The readout is a single 1D convolution with two groups and kernel size one, followed by Softplus activation.
 Each of the ten mice has its readout with the number of output channels equal to the number of neurons (7863, 7908, 8202, 7939, 8122, 7440, 7928, 8285, 7671, 7495, respectively).

 #### Softplus